 Hooks Global is proud to announce our Choosing Me destination healing retreat.
-We will gather in beautiful San Pancho, Mexico (about an hour northwest of Puerto Vallarta) for five days of deep self-exploration, restoration, and healing, in community, with an incredible team of healers, facilitators, and life coaches who bring many diverse lived experiences, skills, wisdom, and areas of passion.
-This opportunity is centered on the lived experiences of BIPOC and invites co-conspirators who are ready to invest in individual and collective healing and liberation.
+We will gather in beautiful San Pancho, Mexico (about an hour northwest of Puerto Vallarta) for five days of deep self-exploration, restoration, and healing.
+You will gather in community with an incredible team of healers, facilitators, authors, and life coaches who bring many diverse lived experiences, skills, wisdom, and areas of passion.
+This opportunity is centered on the lived experiences of BIPOC and LGBTQ2+ and invites co-conspirators who are ready to invest in individual and collective healing and liberation.

 A detailed daily flow will be sent to participants along with their welcome materials.